Children

 Mrs Glover

-Mr Unwin (Sports Coach)
+Mr Kirkwood (Sports Coach)

 Mrs Willis (Language and Music Expert)